mjshuff23/evernote-clone/documentation/redux_store.md

             '0': {
                 'id': '0',
                 'title': 'My Note',
                 'content': 'This is a note.
-It's my first note.'
+It\'s my first note.'
                 'tag_ids': [],
                 'notebook_id': ''
             }